 Recreation and community life

 Social-emotional and mental health

 Mental health includes emotional, psychological, and social well-being.
 It determines how we handle stress, relate to others, and make choices.
 Learn about resources to support and enhance your mental health.

 Advanced education and training

 Some students can stay in public high school until age 21, and many go to college or advanced training afterwards.
 Locate information to find and pay for education opportunities.

 Finding adult healthcare is challenging for some.
 Helpful healthcare transition ideas and checklists guide the way.

-People are healthier, safer, and happier with meaningful work according to the Oregon Employment First Initiative.
+According to the Oregon Employment First Initiative, people are healthier, safer, and happier when they have meaningful work.
 These resources can help you find work, navigate employment challenges, or change jobs.

 Housing choices and supports

 There are choices for housing situations.
 Use these resources to plan for, find, and pay for housing.